Toggle Location Modal

 7. Puffiness or redness of the eyelids

-Causes and Risk Factors of Graves' Eye Disease
+Causes of Thyroid Eye Disease

 The immune system protects an individual from germs that can make them sick.
 An autoimmune response primarily causes thyroid eye disease.
 In this condition, the immune system mistakenly attacks the tissues around the eyes, causing inflammation.
 However, the reason for this immune response is not clearly understood.

-Risk Factors
+Risk Factors of Graves' Eye Disease

 1. Graves’ Disease: It is the most significant risk factor, as TED is often associated with this autoimmune thyroid disorder.